 Y = h(X) h(X) = a1x1 + a2x2+ … + aNxN x1, x2, x3, … xN are featured.
 For e.g. x1 = size of house, x2 = number of bedrooms, x3 = number of bathrooms, etc. a1, a2, a3, ...aN are coefficients.
 Normally ‘theta’ is used as coefficients, just for my convenience I have used ‘a’ instead of ‘theta’.
 Y is price of house.

-(3) Now we need to find values of coefficients so that we can use that values to predict output for corresponding input.
+3. Now we need to find values of coefficients so that we can use those values to predict output for corresponding input.
 That is, we need to find values of a1, a2, a3, … aN.
 For finding values of coefficients we use GRADIENT DESCENT ALGORITHM.

-(4) Once we have values of all coefficients we can predict the output of linear regression example for unseen inputs.
+4. Once we have values of all coefficients we can predict the output of linear regression real life example for unseen inputs.

-(1) Gradient descent is an optimization algorithm, where we try to optimize value of coefficients by minimizing a cost function (cost).
+1. Gradient descent is an optimization algorithm, where we try to optimize the value of coefficients by minimizing a cost function (cost).

-(2) Cost function (cost) is having coefficients as parameters.
-It has a shape like a bowl, where any point on bowl can be imagined as having coefficients as its coordinates.
-So minimum value of cost function will be at bottom of bowl so there we will have best sets of coefficients.
+2. Cost function (cost) is having coefficients as parameters.
+It has a shape like a bowl, where any point on the bowl can be imagined as having coefficients as its coordinates.
+So minimum value of cost function will be at the bottom of the bowl so there we will have best sets of coefficients.